-HSHS 3600 - Documentation, Terminology, and Coding in Healthcare (3hr) - An introduction to healthcare documentation and medical terminology.
+HSHS 3600 - Medical and Healthcare Terminology (3hr) - An introduction to healthcare documentation and medical terminology.
 Medical Coding will also be introduced.

 HSHS 3700 - Principles of Pharmacology and Diagnostic Testing (3hr) - This course offers a concise introduction to pharmacological concepts for students in healthcare professions.
 Emphasis will include effects, indications, contraindications, and adverse effects.
 The course will also focus on common imaging modalities and their use in assessing, monitoring, and treating conditions seen by healthcare professionals.